 Invictus Education Trust was created in March 2015 by a group of like-minded schools: Crestwood, Ellowes Hall Sports College, Kinver High and Ounsdale High.
-Leasowes High School will join us in Autumn 2016, which will further strengthen an already thriving Trust.
+Leasowes High School joined us in Autumn 2016 and Pedmore Technology College & Community School joined us in the Autumn term of 2017 which further strengthened an already thriving Trust.

 The name ‘Invictus’ is carefully chosen; the dictionary tells us that it means ‘indomitable or unconquerable’ and this is the spirit we want to grow in our schools and students.
 ‘Invictus’ may be best known as the title of a poem by W E Henley (see below).

 There are a couple of phrases that particularly call to what we are trying to do: ‘Blooded but unbowed’ – almost all parents will know what it is to be knocked back, to face adversity, to be ‘bloodied’.
 The real virtue is to come back ‘unbowed’.
 Similarly, the final lines ‘I am the master of my fate, I am the captain of mu soul’ : this illustrates rather forcefully the resilience, independence and confidence that we want for our students.